Please click here for our latest coronavirus (COVID-19) response and preparedness.

 Find Help Today

-If you or a loved one are struggling with methadone dependence or addiction, know that there is help available.
-At Woburn Wellness, we work with some of the most highly-rated drug and alcohol detox centers in Massachusetts.
-Our qualified admissions counselors can verify your insurance coverage, get you admitted to a detox center, and make a plan for you to transition to one of our outpatient substance abuse treatment programs when you’re done detoxing.
+To start methadone therapy, call our recovery centers at (781) 622-9190.
+We work with some of the most highly-rated methadone detox centers in Massachusetts.
+Our qualified admissions counselors can verify your insurance coverage, get you admitted to a methadone detox center, and make a plan for you to transition from methadone treatment to one of our outpatient substance abuse treatment programs when you’re done detoxing.
+With the appropriate support, you or your loved one can navigate the challenges of methadone dependence and pave the way for lifelong recovery from addiction.